 Ken Sawin is a Wellcome Investigator and Professor of Cell Biology at the University of Edinburgh.
 His group studies multiple aspects of cell organisation, from microtubule nucleation mechanisms to cell polarity regulation, primarily using fission yeast S. pombe as a model organism.
 The group uses a range of experimental methods, including classical and molecular genetics, imaging, biochemistry, proteomics and structural biology.
 After studying Physics and Philosophy as an undergraduate at Yale, Ken did his PhD in Cell Biology with Tim Mitchison at the University of California, San Francisco, where he developed a system for mitotic spindle assembly in vitro and discovered the major spindle kinesin Eg5.
 He then moved to London as a postdoctoral fellow with Paul Nurse at the Imperial Cancer Research Fund (now Cancer Research UK), where he began his work with fission yeast.
 Ken joined the Wellcome Centre in 1999 as a Wellcome Senior Research Fellow, and in 2010 he joined the Academic Staff at the University of Edinburgh.
 He has been Professor of Cell Biology since 2012.

-Microtubule nucleation in all eukaryotic cells depends on the g-tubulin complex (g-TuC), a multi-protein complex enriched at microtubule organizing centres such as the centrosome.
-The spatial and temporal regulation of the g-TuC remains largely a mystery.
-We discovered the fission yeast proteins Mto1 and Mto2, which form an oligomeric complex (the Mto1/2 complex) that targets the g-TuC to different sites in the cell and also activates g-TuC during the cell cycle.
+Microtubule nucleation depends on the γ-tubulin complex, a large multi-protein complex enriched at microtubule organising centres such as the centrosome.
+Many aspects of γ-tubulin complex regulation remain a mystery.
+We discovered the fission yeast proteins Mto1 and Mto2, which form an oligomeric "Mto1/2 complex".
+The Mto1/2 complex targets the γ-tubulin complex to different sites in the cell and also activates γ-tubulin complex.
 Mutations in the human homolog of Mto1 lead to the brain disease microcephaly.
-Our current work involves understanding the mechanism of g-TuC activation by the Mto1/2 complex, through genetic approaches in yeast, and through expression, purification and characterization of recombinant multi-protein complexes in insect cells, in vitro functional reconstitution, and structural biology analysis, including X-ray crystallography.
-We are also using new methods to investigate how the Mto1/2 complex is localized to different subcellular structures.
+Our current work involves understanding the mechanism of γ-tubulin complexl activation by the Mto1/2 complex, using yeast genetics, microscopy, and biochemistry approaches.
+In recent work we have reconstituted multi-protein complex-dependent microtubule nucleation in vitro using purified proteins, and we have characterised elements of functional nucleation complexes through cross-linking mass spectrometry as well as X-ray crystallography.
+We have also developed new methods to interrogate protein-protein interactions in complex “solid-phase” subcellular structures in vivo, and we have used these to investigate how Mto1/2 complex is localised to nuclear pores.